tamberg/fhnw-phycom/00/README.md

 - Module [phycom](https://www.fhnw.ch/de/studium/module/9880131)

 ### Language
-- Inputs in class are in German.
+- Inputs in class are in German (DE).
-- Materials are mostly in English.
+- Course materials are in English (EN).
-- Individual support can be both.
+- Your contribution can be in DE or EN.

 ### Credits
 - 3 ECTS.